< PREV | NEXT > | INDEX | GOOGLE | UPDATES | CONTACT | $Donate? | HOME

 A lawsuit challenging Measure 113 has been dismissed by the Oregon Supreme Court; ten MAGA legislators are now been barred from running for state office again.
 I had been wondering what was going to happen after the walkout.
 This seems like a tidy solution: what goes out does come back around.

-BACK_TO_TOP* THE WEEK THAT WAS: The big news in the Ukraine War this last week was the retirement of General Valeriy Zaluzhnyy, from the outset of the war the commander of Armed Forces Ukraine.
-This was a bit of a shock to those of us who follow the war, but retired US Army General Mark Hertling provided some perspective:
+* THE WEEK THAT WAS: The big news in the Ukraine War this last week was the retirement of General Valeriy Zaluzhnyy, from the outset of the war the commander of Armed Forces Ukraine.
+That was a bit of a shock to those of us who follow the war, but retired US Army General Mark Hertling provided some perspective:

 QUOTE:

-Many US media outlets proclaiming: "Zelenskyy sacks Zaluzhnyy!" -- or: "Zaluzhnyi fired!"
+Many US media outlets proclaiming: "Zelenskyy sacks Zaluzhnyy!" -- or: "Zaluzhnyy fired!"
 I don't see it that way.
 Allow me to provide some context.

 General Zaluzhnyy is 51 years old, extremely young for a commander of any nation's armed Forces.
 Most 4-star generals are in their 60s and have much more experience.
 Since February 2022, he's been the tactical, operational, & strategic head of the toughest fight we've seen in the 21st century -- with "tactical", "operational", and "strategic" defined in this way: